Analyzing Allianz (ALIZY) and Its Rivals

 Volatility and Risk

-Allianz has a beta of 1.24, suggesting that its share price is 24% more volatile than the S&P 500.
-Comparatively, Allianz’s rivals have a beta of 0.70, suggesting that their average share price is 30% less volatile than the S&P 500.
+Allianz has a beta of 1.24, meaning that its stock price is 24% more volatile than the S&P 500.
+Comparatively, Allianz’s peers have a beta of 0.70, meaning that their average stock price is 30% less volatile than the S&P 500.

+This table compares Allianz and its peers top-line revenue, earnings per share (EPS) and valuation.

 Profitability

-This table compares Allianz and its rivals’ net margins, return on equity and return on assets.
+This table compares Allianz and its peers’ net margins, return on equity and return on assets.

 |Net Margins